 You now have a new HTML signature for your account.
 Install others you may have created, in the same way.

-And for a little extra bonus … a small how to on getting those new signatures on your iPhone.
+And for a little extra bonus … a small “How To” on getting those new signatures on your iPhone.
 I won’t go into great detail.
 Check the General system preferences on your Mac.
-Make sure your signed into iCloud on your Mac and your iPhone.
+Make sure you’re signed into iCloud on your Mac and your iPhone.
 At the bottom of the Mac’s General prefs window, “Allow Handoff between this Mac and your iCloud devices” is checked.
 Make sure that on your iPhone in the Settings App > General > Handoff, Handoff is on.
 Once you are sure of these things you are ready to copy your HTML signature from your Mac to your iPhone using Handoff and Universal Clipboard.

 And there you have it!
 You can now create HTML signatures to your heart’s content.
 If you do buy a full copy of SigPro, you will also find out it has many other features that you may or may not use.
 The most important feature for me and my clients is it’s ability to make HTML signature use in Apple Mail fairly painless—and that’s always a good thing!